muratk3n/thirdwave/en/README.md

 ---

-Wouldnt be too happy with Yellen just yet, but EW ppl in admin I is still a win for progs
+EW ppl in admin is a win for progs

 "@Zachary